Amcache FileId explained: the SHA-1 hash format Windows stores

 search_virustotal('da39a3ee5e6b4b0d3255bfef95601890afd80709')

-VirusTotal's API specifically expects the bare hash.
-Including the prefix returns an empty result silently — which looks identical to "this file is unknown" and is far more misleading.
+VirusTotal's API expects the bare hash.
+Including the prefix returns an empty result silently, which looks identical to "this file is unknown".
+This wastes triage time and produces wrong findings.

-SHA-1 has known collision attacks.
-In a non-adversarial context this is irrelevant — finding a SHA-1 collision against a specific Amcache entry requires effort vastly disproportionate to what an attacker gains.
+Real SHA-1 collision attacks exist.
+In a non-adversarial context this is irrelevant.
+Finding a collision against a specific Amcache entry is wildly disproportionate to what an attacker gains.
 But for high-confidence matching in a high-stakes investigation, do not treat a SHA-1 match as cryptographic identity.
 Pair with file size, link date, and at least one other field.

-Amcache occasionally records FileId values for non-PE files inventoried by the appraiser.
-The hash is still real, but the context is different — it is hashing whatever the file is (a script, a config file), and downstream tools that assume PE-file context (VirusTotal's PE-aware searches, Yara rules against PE bytes) will return less useful results.
+Amcache occasionally records FileId values for non-PE files the appraiser saw.
+The hash is still real, but downstream tools that assume PE context (VirusTotal's PE-aware searches, Yara rules against PE bytes) return less useful results.

 Multiple rows, same hash#

-If you find the same Hash value across multiple *_UnassociatedFileEntries.csv rows on the same host, that is meaningful.
-It means the same binary content was inventoried at multiple paths.
+If you find the same Hash across multiple *_UnassociatedFileEntries.csv rows on the same host, that is meaningful.
+The same binary content was inventoried at multiple paths.
 Common reasons:

-• The attacker copied a tool into several locations to test which one would execute.
+• Attacker copied the tool to several locations to test which one would execute.

-• A legitimate installer dropped the same DLL into multiple product directories.
+• Legitimate installer dropped the same DLL into multiple product directories.

-Cluster by Hash, then look at the FullPath set and KeyLastWriteTimestamp for each instance.
-The timestamps tell you the sequence of copies; the paths tell you the intent.
+Cluster by Hash, then look at FullPath and KeyLastWriteTimestamp for each instance.
+Timestamps tell you the sequence.
+Paths tell you the intent.

 Multiple hashes, same FullPath#

-The opposite pattern — the same path with different Hash values across multiple rows — means the binary at that path changed between inventories.
-This is a strong signal for binary replacement:
+The opposite pattern.
+Same path, different Hash across multiple rows means the binary at that path changed between inventories.
+Strong signal for binary replacement:

-• Suspicious: an attacker replaced a system binary or a regularly-run user tool with a trojanised copy.
+• Suspicious: attacker swapped a system binary or regularly-run user tool for a trojanised copy.

-Sort the rows by KeyLastWriteTimestamp to see when each new hash appeared, then correlate with patch events or Sysmon File Create events around those times.
+Sort the rows by KeyLastWriteTimestamp to see when each new hash appeared.
+Correlate with patch events or Sysmon File Create events around those times.

 Cross-host hash hunting#